ejeschke/ginga/doc/manual/concepts.rst

 "Channel/Add channel" menu item.
 Pressing the "+" button in the workspace menu also adds a new channel using a default name.

-A channel always has an image viewer associated with it, and my additionally have a table viewer.
+A channel always has an image viewer associated with it and may additionally have a table viewer.
 The viewer is what you see when you show the window representing that channel.